AMIA bombing: Alleged assassinations of perpetrators

 In January 2014, Yitzhak Aviran, who had been Israel's ambassador to Argentina at the time, claimed in an interview with a Spanish-language Jewish newspaper that most of the perpetrators of the attack had been tracked down and killed by Mossad, Israel's secret service, saying "a majority of those responsible for the act are no longer alive, and we took care of this on our own."
 Aviran's statements caused concern in Argentina, whose Foreign Minister, Héctor Timerman, accused Israel of having thus "prevented the gathering of new evidence that could shed light on the affair."
 Argentina also summoned the Israeli chargé d'affaires to ask for explanations about Aviran's statements.
 For its part, the Israeli government, through its own Foreign Ministry, dismissed Aviran's claims as "complete nonsense."

 Other opinions

 According to a report in The Nation, the author claims that James Cheek, United States Ambassador to Argentina at the time of the bombing, told him, "To my knowledge, there was never any real evidence [of Iranian responsibility].
 They never came up with anything."
 The hottest lead in the case, he recalled, was an Iranian defector named Manoucher Moatamer, who "supposedly had all this information."
 But Moatamer turned out to be only a dissatisfied low-ranking official without the knowledge of government decision-making that he had claimed.
 "We finally decided that he wasn't credible," Cheek recalled.

 Cultural depictions

-Ten years after the terrorist attack, a group of 10 Argentine directors, each financed by a different production company, filmed a collection of 10 shorts in tribute to the victims of the attack.
-The shorts were collected in the film 18-j, dubbed thus in reference to the date of the attack.
-The directors were Daniel Burman, Israel Adrián Caetano, Lucía Cedrón, Alejandro Doria, Alberto Lecchi, Sergio Renán, Marcelo Schapces, Carlos Sorín, Juan Bautista Stagnaro, Adrián Suar and Mauricio Wainrot; a small introduction was narrated by actress Norma Aleandro.
-Each short showed a different scene in the lives of those who witnessed the attack first-hand.
-The film premiered 19 August 2004.

-In 2009, Marcos Carnevale directed Anita, a full-length film which portrays a young woman (Alejandra Manzo) with Down Syndrome who is lost in Buenos Aires after her mother is killed in the AMIA bombing.
+In 2009, Marcos Carnevale directed Anita, a full-length film which portrays a young woman (Alejandra Manzo) with Down syndrome who is lost in Buenos Aires after her mother is killed in the AMIA bombing.